-- i.
-STEP 1: Determine if you will take CHEM 120 Survey of Organic and Biochemistry or Survey of Organic Chemistry CHEM 270 and Foundations of Biochemistry CHEM 351.
-Then research local colleges and the previously approved prereq courses.
+i) STEP 1: Determine where one will take Survey of Organic Chemistry and Foundations of Biochemistry by researching local colleges and the preapproved online courses.
 Many students find it helpful to speak with the professors of the potential courses.
-If a course is not on the previously approved list, provide syllabus to dieteticsms advising@emich.edu to start the evaluation process. - ii.
-STEP 2: Research the prerequisites for the chosen Organic Chemistry and the Biochemistry.
+If a course is not on the

+- preapproved list, have EMU evaluate it. - j) STEP 2: Research the prerequisites for the chosen Organic Chemistry and the Biochemistry.
 For example, students who are not on campus at EMU will not be taking CHEM 351 (Foundations of Biochemistry) at EMU.
-Therefore, students do not need to know the prerequisites for CHEM 351 at EMU, rather they need to research the prerequisites at the school where they are taking their Foundations of Biochemistry course.

-- iii.
-STEP 3: Draft a tentative plan for prerequisite completion, including the planned application year for the CP.
-It is important for students to consider all factors when determining how many credits to take in a given semester (i.e., family and work obligations, vacations). - iv.
-STEP 4: Begin courses, remembering that life does not always go as planned.
+Therefore, students do not need to know the prerequisites for CHEM 351 at EMU, rather they need to research the prerequisites at the school where they are taking their Foundations of Biochemistry course. - k) STEP 3: Draft a tentative plan for prerequisite completion, including the planned application year for the CP.
+It is important for students to consider all factors when determining how many credits to take in a given semester (i.e., family and work obligations, vacations).
+Although students cannot alter the schedule of the courses once accepted into the Program, students can construct the prerequisite and general education (first bachelor's seeking students only) schedule to reflect their needs. - STEP 4: Begin courses, remembering that life does not always go as planned.
 Even strong students may need to retake a course or adjust their long-term schedule.
 At the same time, having to retake the same course more than once may be a sign that it is time to look at other degree options.
 Keep the end goal in mind, but be realistic!
-Program advisors will provide data on previous cohort statistics (e.g. prerequisite GPA of last year's incoming cohort) to offer a realistic idea of a student's admission possibilities.
+Program advisors will provide data on previous cohort statistics (e.g. prerequisite GPA of last year's incoming cohort) to offer a realistic idea of a student's chances.